 Divine revelation and inspiration have been among the most positive and highly-valued experiences across the ages.
 Voice-hearing is known to be a part of such occurrences.
 Spiritual visions have been interpreted differently across historical periods and cultures, but voice-hearing with spiritual meaning has been, and continues to be, an important part of many people’s lives.

-Listen to the podcasts below to find out more about Hearing the Voice research into voice-hearing and spiritual experience.
+Listen to the podcasts below to find out more about the links between voice-hearing and spirituality and then scroll down to see some of the key displays in this section of the exhibition.

 The feature on ‘Visionary Voices’ contains interviews with Hearing the Voice researchers Corinne Saunders, Chris Cook and Hilary Powell and was produced by Andrea Rangecroft for Hearing Voices: suffering, inspiration and the everyday.